ambika-subash/conditional-statements/README.md

 4) Nested if  ---> An if statment nested "within" another if conditional statement

 There are 4 bash scripts of interest to the topic discussed in class:
-1. A script to welcome user if name entered is Ambika or ambika (starting with upper or lower case), and warn user if somebody else.
+1. namecheck.sh ---> A script to welcome user if name entered is Ambika or ambika (starting with upper or lower case), and warn user if somebody else.
-2. A script to check whether 2 numbers entered by the user are equal to, less than or greater than each other.
+2. numbercheck.sh ---> A script to check whether 2 numbers entered by the user are equal to, less than or greater than each other.
-3. A script to grade student on exam out of 100 marks, when the user enters their marks obtained.
+3. elif.sh ---> A script to grade student on exam out of 100 marks, when the user enters their marks obtained.
 This uses elif extensively.
-4. A script to check which out of 3 user-provided numbers is the greatest, using nested if statements.
+4. nested_if.sh ---> A script to check which out of 3 user-provided numbers is the greatest, using nested if statements.

 *********************************************************************************************************************************************
 Step-by-step process to create and run script on terminal